BitcoinDesign/Guide/guide/payments/request.md

 ### Plaintext

 Sharing a payment request as plaintext involves simply copying and sharing it with a sender.
-It is typical for Bitcoin wallets to provide a share button that allows receivers to share a payment request in this manner conveniently.
+It is typical for bitcoin wallets to provide a share button that allows receivers to share a payment request in this manner conveniently.
 Both reusable and single-use requests should be shareable as plaintext.

 ### Payment link